BirdseyeSoftware/lein-dalap/README.md

   [
     'Object 'default
-    ;; ^ you may use symbols as selectors and transformers ;; this will replace an `Object' symbol, `default' symbol in your ;; final cljs source code
+    ;; ^ you may use symbols as selectors and transformers ;; this will replace an `Object' symbol with `default' symbol in your ;; final cljs source code

     (when (has-meta? :cljs)) (transform (replace-with-meta :cljs))
-    ;; ^ you may also use functions as selectors as transformers ;; as long as you wrap them with the `when' and `transform' functions.
+    ;; ^ you may also use functions as selectors and transformers ;; as long as you wrap them with the `when' and `transform' functions.
     ;; This specific selector will replace your source code like:
     ;;